 So what is missing for Bitcoin to be used massively by billions of people?

 Time and usability.
-Just like the Internet in the 1990s, Bitcoin tech is still very raw and requires an intellectual effort that keeps it contained to early adopters and high-need use cases.
+Just like the Internet in the 1990s, Bitcoin tech is still very raw and requires an intellectual effort that keeps it contained to early adopters and high-need use cases, to learn more about cryptocurrency, read the xDai insights.
 This will change as the large investment made over the past few years by a number of companies on creating the tools to allow anyone with a smartphone to reap the benefits of this new technology bears fruit.

 The opportunity for Gibraltar is spectacular.
 The jurisdiction that first manages to attract critical talent and infrastructure could become the Silicon Valley of Fintech, the financial hub of the 21st century.